exasol/public-knowledgebase/Database-Features/lua-python-and-all-the-others-when-to-use-which-programming.md

 # Lua, Python and all the others: When to use which programming language?
 ## Background

 Exasol comes with a variety of programming languages.
-Especially for new users, it can sometimes be hard to understand, when to use which programming language.
+Especially for new users, it can sometimes be hard to understand when to use which programming language.
 So here's a little guide for helping you choose the right language for your task.

 ## Explanation